gaehlerm/SoftwareEngineering/README.md

     }
 	void push(int data)
     {
-		// at some point the size of the array is smaller than the size required.
-Then it's time to allocate more space if (current == capacity) {
+		// if the array is full, allocate more memory if (current == capacity) {
             int* temp = new int[2 * capacity];
+			capacity *= 2;
 		}
+		current++;
 		// etc.
 	}
 }
 ```

 This idea simplifying the usage of arrays changed C++.
 One of the biggest problems was gone.
 The user friendliness improved a lot.
-This pattern is used everywhere by everyone and has been called Resource Acquisition Is Initialization (RAII) by Scott Myers //see Effective Modern C++
+This pattern is used everywhere by everyone and has been called "Resource Acquisition Is Initialization" (RAII) by Scott Myers.
+[Effective Modern C++]

 If there is a code pattern that everyone uses it becomes part of the programming language.
 The vector class was born.
 It’s a higher-level object based on the array.
 It hides all the nasty work with new and delete and comes with an easy to use interface and all the important functionality one would expect.
 The only price to pay is a tiny bit of performance due to the internal implementation details.
 This loss of performance is so small, you won’t be able to measure it in any ordinary software.
 This is a perfect example that you should let the computer take care off what it can.
 The loss in performance is minimal and the gain in usability very significant.

 Vectors are a higher level of abstraction than arrays.
 They are easier to use and simply better than arrays.
 Don’t ever bother using old school arrays.
 Don’t waste time learning more about arrays.
 I told you everything you have to know.

+## Summary

+As a summary I want to emphasize again the tremendous importance of abstraction levels.
+Different abstraction levels are the only reason we are able to understand highly complex systems.
+And it’s your job to define the abstraction levels for your code.

 ## The abstraction layers

 // is this part of the architecture chapter?
 What should I write here or in the chapter on architecture?
+Probably in the architecture chapter.

 //create a Figure with levels of abstraction.
 Levels (bottom to top): Infrastructure – Domain level – application level – API – acceptance tests/GUI